 Chemical name – “scientific designation of a chemical in accordance with nomenclature system developed by the International Union of Pure and Applied Chemistry (IUPAC) or the Chemical Abstracts Service” (GA D.O.L.
 Safety Engineering Section Chapter 300-3-19-.01, 1993).

-Chemical-specific Right to Know Training – training provided to all employees who are exposed to hazardous chemicals principaly.
+Chemical-specific Right to Know Training – Specific training provided to all employees who are exposed to hazardous chemicals as part of normal job function by lab principal investigators or site managers.

 Chematix – Online chemical inventory tracking and hazardous waste disposal system used by UGA.